How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Introduction

 However, the landscape of crowdsourcing platforms has changed significantly in the last five years.
 One key change is the rise of Prolific as a major crowdsourcing platform.
 Founded in 2014 specifically as a platform for conducting online user studies, Prolific was only rarely used to recruit participants in 2017.
-By contrast, we find that by 2021, Prolific was approximately twice as common as MTurk as a recruitment platform for usable security and privacy studies.
+By contrast, we find that by 2021, Prolific was approximately twice as common as MTurk as a recruitment platform for usable privacy and security studies.
 A second key change is the increasing presence of sophisticated bots on MTurk, which can degrade data quality.
-While bots do not appear to have been a significant problem on MTurk in 2017, more recent work has estimated that 20-50\% of MTurk accounts are are actually bots, with significant bot levels dating back to approximately March 2018~\cite{bai2018bots,moss2018after}.
+While bots do not appear to have been a significant problem on MTurk in 2017, more recent work has estimated that 20-50\% of MTurk accounts are actually bots, with significant bot levels dating back to approximately March 2018~\cite{bai2018bots,moss2018after}.

 In light of those changes, this work attempts to replicate the key findings of Redmiles et al.~\cite{redmiles2019well}.
-We ask: \begin{itemize} \item[(1)] Are MTurk responses to security and privacy survey questions still representative of the U.S. population for respondents who are younger than 50 or have some college education? \item[(2)] To what extent do various classes of attention check question---reading-based attention checks, open text-response questions, and CAPTCHAs---and/or raking (i.e. demographic weighting) improve the generalizability of MTurk responses? \item[(3)] How well do Prolific responses to security and privacy survey questions generalize to the general U.S. population? \item[(4)] What are the current best practices for conducting and analyzing online user surveys in the domain of security and privacy? \end{itemize} Additionally, we investigate the limitations of representative survey methods and online survey methods for surveying underrepresented demographic groups, reporting on the ways that specific groups differ from the general population and how specific populations may be misrepresented by a focus on averaging across a representative sample.
+We ask: \begin{itemize} \item[(1)] Are MTurk responses to privacy and security survey questions still representative of the U.S. population for respondents under 50 or with some college education? \item[(2)] To what extent do various classes of attention check question---reading-based attention checks, open text-response questions, and CAPTCHAs---and/or raking (i.e. demographic weighting) improve the generalizability of MTurk responses? \item[(3)] How well do Prolific responses to privacy and security questions generalize to the general U.S. population? \item[(4)] What are the current best practices for conducting and analyzing online user surveys in the domain of privacy and security? \end{itemize} Additionally, we investigate the limitations of online survey methods for surveying underrepresented demographic groups, reporting on ways that specific groups differ from the general population and how specific populations might be misrepresented by a focus on a representative sample.